 Tsukimotoya Ryokan is an inn with a more traditional feel.
 Ryokan is a type of traditional Japanese inn that originated in the Edo period.
+We came here after seeing Himeji Castle.

 We had a little hard time locating the inn because although Kinosaki is a small town, it comprises of many streets and houses, plus the challenge was doubled because we arrived at night.
 Tsukimotoya Ryokan, if my memory serves me right, is located after 5 or 6 more streets to the left after the bridge, crossing from Family Mart plus it was already evening and there weren’t many people roaming around the town and along the way.